disasterbyte/Microsoft-Terminal-One-Dark/README.md

-# Microsoft Terminal One Drk
+# Microsoft Terminal One Dark
 A One Dark color scheme for Microsoft Terminal

 Add the following to the `schemes` section: